giantswarm/sloth-rules/areas/kaas/teams/phoenix/daemonsets/README.md

 ## Daemonsets

-This document describes the SLO for `Daemonsets` on Giant Swarm's clusters.
+This document describes the SLO for `DaemonSets` on Giant Swarm's clusters.

 ## Service Overview

-Some core platform components are scheduled as daemonsets in the giantswarm and kube-system namespaces.
-These daemonsets include kube-proxy, cloud controllers, CNI components and exporters.
+Some core platform components are scheduled as `DaemonSets` in the `giantswarm` and `kube-system` namespaces.
+These `DaemonSets` include `kube-proxy`, cloud controllers, CNI components and exporters.

 ## SLIs and SLOs